sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     - Not all training is on the same platform.
     - There are plans to integrate training into a single platform.
     ##### Potential Improvements
-    - We do not have automated tracking of whether training is up-to-date.
+    - Develop automated tracking of whether training is up-to-date.
 * - 1.6.7.
   - 0
   - - We do not currently do this, but we have plans to do so in future.
+    ##### Potential Improvements
+    - Decide whether an LMS is useful and document the decision.
 * - 1.6.8.
   - 0
   - - We use third-party training courses, whose format we have not analysed for transferability and standardisation.
+    ##### Potential Improvements
+    - Find out whether existing modules are in transferable formats.
 * - 1.6.9.
   - 0
   - - We do not control the course content and are unable to maintain copies of the course materials.
     - We have not explored whether this information is available from our training providers.
+    ##### Potential Improvements
+    - Find out whether historical course content can be accessed.
 * - **Summary**
   - **?**
   - **Explanation**